IBS (Irritable Bowel Syndrome)

 IBS: Research shows that Hypnotherapy can help to treat IBS symptoms

-Hypnotherapy has been used to treat IBS within the National Health Service.
+Hypnotherapy has been used to treat Irritable bowel syndrome within the National Health Service.
 Professor Peter Whorwell, a consultant gastroenterologist from Manchester has been researching the use of hypnotherapy in the treatment of IBS for over 20 years.
 In his research using 12 sessions of Skype hypnotherapy, 40% fewer subjects had severe IBS symptoms following their Skype hypnotherapy treatment.
 Skype hypnotherapy was used instead of face to face hypnotherapy where travelling to the hospital was deemed as traumatic for the IBS sufferer.

 IBS: How can hypnotherapy treat IBS?

-The causes of IBS remain unknown.
+The causes of Irritable bowel syndrome remain unknown.
 However, stress and anxiety are considered to exacerbate symptoms of IBS.
 Following your doctor or consultant’s diagnosis of stress-related IBS symptoms, hypnotherapy can then be used to treat your IBS symptoms.

 Reduction of stress